Security Awareness Training is a key challenge for many organisations.

 Often, the information security industries prioritise traditional technologies such as firewalls and anti-malware solutions.
 However, these technological defences provide a false sense of security that the perimeter is being defended.

-Despite heavy investment in perimeter security, many organisations fail to consider that their employees are just as important as the technology they use to protecting themselves against cyber threats.
+Despite heavy investment in perimeter security, many organisations fail to consider that their employees are just as important as the technology they use to protect themselves against cyber threats.
 One single employee’s actions can totally circumvent these controls, causing devastating circumstances.
 Last year, the average cost of a data breach was $3.92 million, with 34% of data breaches involving internal actors.

 In order to remediate the risks that arise from the human aspect of cyber security, Security Awareness Training seeks to influence real behaviour change and embed a cyber secure culture in organisations